Vaillant Group Modern Slavery Statement 2023

 To keep awareness high and ensure that measures preventing modern slavery are part of day-to-day business we have included respective aspects in our development efforts for suppliers and auditors.

 As part of our structured approach, we review the measures taken and – in case it is necessary – redirect our efforts.
-At Vaillant GmbH we rely on
+At Vaillant Group we rely on

-The Vaillant GmbH has taken various effective measures to address modern slavery and human trafficking.
+The Vaillant Group has taken various effective measures to address modern slavery and human trafficking.
 In an attitude of continuous improvement, we remain committed to further strengthen our efforts in the upcoming years.
-We are determined to even better understand our suppliers’ activities to combat modern slavery.
-We will provide an update on our activities in future statements.
+We aim to continuously improve our risk processes and report our progress regularly, including in this statement.